Selling a Consumer & Retail Business in London

 Capital & Debt

 The city offers deep equity and lender coverage, but leverage appetite still depends on earnings visibility, regulatory exposure, and cash conversion.
-Debt capacity depends on inventory turns, seasonal working capital, customer demand resilience, and the defensibility of gross margins under new ownership.
+Debt capacity depends on inventory turns, seasonal working capital, retailer receivables, purchase-order funding needs, obsolete inventory reserves, cash conversion by channel, and the defensibility of gross margins.

 What Buyers Will Test

 Buyers will expect the London story to be supported by Consumer & Retail data.
 For Consumer & Retail in London, diligence should be prepared around London revenue quality, Consumer & Retail customer retention, local management continuity, Consumer & Retail contract transferability, London operating risks, and the sector-specific issues that drive value.
-Inventory quality, supplier contracts, channel concentration, customer data permissions, and brand ownership need to be clean before diligence starts.
+Channel P&Ls, customer cohorts, gross-to-net bridges, inventory ageing, supplier terms, retailer agreements, trademarks, product claims, returns, chargebacks, and customer permissions need to be clean before diligence starts.

 Preparation Priorities